x64x6a/ircbot/README.md

 mybot.comm.messageChannel('This is a Test!','#channel')
 ```

-Syntax to add a command involves creation your own function to run when that command is sent.
+Syntax to add a command involves creating your own function to run when that command is sent.
 Your function needs to take 5 parameters:  func(self, sender, channel, cmd, params)

 To add a command: